Maria Znamenska

 In addition, optometric education will need to address these interpersonal skills so future generations of ODs are able to adequately educate patients on findings and ensure the quality of care.

-There will always be a business of health care, but the challenge for the optometric profession is for ODs to place the well-being of all patients as their first priority.
+There will always be a business of health care, but the challenge for the optometric profession is for ODs to prioritize the well-being of all patients.